Allium validum

 Allium validum is a species of flowering plant commonly called swamp onion, wild onion, Pacific onion, or Pacific mountain onion.
-It is native to the Cascade Range, to the Sierra Nevada, the Rocky Mountains, and other high-elevation regions in California, Oregon, Washington, Nevada, Idaho and British Columbia.
+It is native to the Cascade Range, the Sierra Nevada, the Rocky Mountains, and other high-elevation regions in California, Oregon, Washington, Nevada, Idaho and British Columbia.
 It is a perennial herb and grows in swampy meadows at medium and high elevations.

 Taxonomy and morphology

 The Allium validum bulb is three to five centimeters long, ovoid and clustered on the short end.
 The outer coat of the stout rhizome is brown or gray in color, fibrous, and vertically lined.
 The stem is 50 to 100 centimeters long and angled.
 There are three to six leaves more or less equal to the stem and the leaves are flat or more or less keeled.
 There are 15 to 40 flowers with pedicels being seven to twelve millimeters in length.
-The flower itself is six to ten millimeters, its perianth parts are more or less erect, narrowly lanceolate, acuminate, and entire with a rose to white color.
+The flower itself is six to ten millimeters, its perianth parts are more or less erect, narrowly lanceolate, acuminate, and are a rose to white color.
 The stamens are longer than the tepals, and there is no ovary crest.

 Ecology

-This is a common plant in California often found in wet meadows at elevations of 1200 to 3400 meters.
+This is a common plant in California, often found in wet meadows at elevations of 1200 to 3400 meters.
 A. validum prefers sandy and loamy soils and requires well-drained soil.
 The plant will grow in acid, basic, or alkaline soils, but only in areas with plenty of moisture and sun.